zehreken/zehreken.github.io/source/posts/2026-04-14-shoot-first-drive-later.md

 </figure>

 Then I wired up the learning part, it got much easier since I switched to C++ because I can structure and reuse the code much better than Blueprints.
-It is really satisfying watching the agent having random thoughts and spasms in the environment after wiring up its brain.
+It is really satisfying watching the agent have random thoughts and spasms in the environment after wiring up its brain.
 There is a primal feeling about seeing a virtual being trying to survive in a hostile environment, compared to rule-based AI where you intentionally create its logic.

 <figure>
     <video src="/assets/2026-04-14-shoot-first-drive-later/it_is_alive.mp4" controls playsinline>